MLHale/CYBR8470/modules/restful-api/README.md

-# RESTFul APIs and Twitter
+# RESTFul APIs

 ### Introduction
-In this module, you will learn what a RESTful API is, how Twitter uses APIs to expose their data to the world, and how you can interact with an API.
+In this module, you will learn what a RESTful API is, how real APIs to expose their data to the world, and how you can interact with an API.

 ### Goals
 By the end of this tutorial, you will be able to: